‘Survivor: Game Changers’ Spoilers: Next Vote Leaked, Behind The Scenes Of Production

 Another secret of behind the scenes of the show Survivor is in how the votes are read at every Tribal Council.
 Every episode over the past 34 seasons has shown that the most dramatic vote of every episode is always kept to the last vote.
 This is completely planned by Jeff Probst and production according to this source.

 After each vote, Jeff Probst reportedly discusses with production how and in what order the votes will be read, in order to increase the drama level for television.
-The deciding vote that kicks the player off that week is always read the last.
+The deciding vote that kicks the player off that week is always read last.
 Additionally, the source says that Tribal Councils generally last about two hours, and not the 15 minutes as seen on television.

 Jeff Varner of Survivor: Game Changers said as much after his exit, saying he was disappointed CBS did not show everything in that two hour Tribal Council where he reportedly outed Zeke as transgender.
 But as castaways say themselves, reality is perception on Survivor, whether you are a castaway, or a fan.